ho-nl/magento2-ReachDigital_InventorySourceReservations/README.md

 # Magento 2 Inventory Source Reservations

 Ability to register reservations on sources.
+Allows us to defer the actual source deduction further by allowing us to reserve qty's on the source.

 Module structure:
 - InventorySourceReservationsApi: Reservation Interfaces to CRUD reservations on top of sources.
 - InventorySourceReservations: Implementation of the above interfaces.

 - InventorySourceShipmentReservationApi
 - InventorySourceShipmentReservation